benjohnsonnlp/developer/_content/programming-model/concepts.md

 Adminstrates users, applications, expertise, services and devices.
 He also monitors applications and expertise availability and log files for problems.

 ## Interaction patterns
-User ->  Device/Object -> Device/Object Gateway -> Voice service -> Personal Assistant Builder service -> Watson services -> expertise services
+User ->  Device/Object -> Device/Object Gateway -> Voice service -> Assistant Builder service -> Watson services -> expertise services

 ### An example interaction sequence ( without proactiveness )
 1. User -> Speaks the words “unlock the conference room door”
 2. Device - Sends the utterance to the Voice service that converts utterance from speech to text using the Watson Speech to text service.
-3. Voice service -> Sends utterance text to Personal Assistant Builder service to determines Intent.
+3. Voice service -> Sends utterance text to Assistant Builder service to determines Intent.
-4. Personal Assistant Builder service -  Using the token id determines the user, context and required expertise needed to resolve the request.
+4. Assistant Builder service -  Using the token id determines the user, context and required expertise needed to resolve the request.
 Depending on the need will send additional contextual information and enriched utterance text
 5. Watson service ->  Watson Conversation service determines the users intent and if it can respond with an answer or other action to resolve the request.
 The actions may invoking other expertise.
 In cases where it can’t it may request more information from the user.
 It sends the text and status back.
-6. Personal Assistant Builder service -  Collects all the responses from all the expertise.
+6. Assistant Builder service -  Collects all the responses from all the expertise.
 This may include responses from other expertise to achieve a solution to the user’s task to unlock the door.
 Sends response utterance text to the smart speaker or client application.
 Sends action to unlock the door to the internet connected lock in the door.
 7. Voice service - Converts the text response to speech wav file that is sent to the user.
 8. User or Object - User receives a response that the door is being unlocked and the door receives the unlock signal from the expertise.